Liquidity and Financial Condition

 |Liquidity and Financial Condition||

-As of December 31, 2022, the Company had approximate balances of cash and cash equivalents of $230.3 million, working capital of $321.8 million, total stockholders’ equity of $1.2 billion and an accumulated deficit of $756.3 million.
-To date, the Company has relied, in large part, on equity financings and sales of Bitcoin earned from Bitcoin Mining to fund its operations.
-During the year ended December 31, 2022, the Company sold 3,425 Bitcoin for proceeds of approximately $79.5 million.
+At March 31, 2023, the Company had approximate balances of cash and cash equivalents of $158.3 million, working capital of $253.6 million, total stockholders’ equity of $1.1 billion and an accumulated deficit of $812.0 million.
+To date, the Company has, in large part, relied on equity financings to fund its operations.
+During the three months ended March 31, 2023, the Company sold 1,975 Bitcoin for proceeds of approximately $44.4 million.
 The Company monitors its balance sheet on an ongoing basis and continuously evaluates the level of Bitcoin retained from monthly production in consideration of the cash requirements and its ongoing operations and expansion.
-Bitcoin is classified on the balance sheet as a current asset due to the ability to sell it in a highly liquid marketplace and its intent to liquidate its Bitcoin to support operations when needed.
+Bitcoin is classified on the balance sheet as a current asset due to the ability for it to be sold in a highly liquid marketplace and the Company’s intent to liquidate its Bitcoin to support operations when needed.

-The COVID-19 global pandemic has been unprecedented and unpredictable, and its impact is likely to continue to result in significant national and global economic disruption, which may adversely affect our business.
-Although the Company has experienced some changes to its miner shipments due to disruptions in the global supply chain, the Company does not expect any material impact on its long-term strategic plans, its operations, or its liquidity due to the impacts of COVID-19.
-However, the Company is actively monitoring this situation and the possible effects on its financial condition, liquidity, operations, suppliers, and the industry.
+The COVID-19 pandemic was unprecedented and unpredictable, and its impact may continue to result in national and global economic disruption, which may adversely affect our business.
+Presently, the Company has not experienced and does not expect any material impact on its long-term strategic plans, its operations, or its liquidity due to the long-term impacts of COVID-19.
+We will monitor any future COVID-19 related developments and the possible effects on the Company’s financial condition, liquidity, operations, suppliers, and the industry.

-In addition to the impacts of COVID-19 and ongoing global supply chain disruptions, we have experienced, and are experiencing, the impact of domestic and global inflationary pressures largely outside of our control.
-This inflationary pressure impacts our cost structure, has contributed to adjustments in operations, and has increased the cost of, and adversely affected our ability to obtain, materials and retain talent, despite a continued focus on controlling our costs where possible.
-Management is unable to accurately predict when, or if, these national and global inflationary pressures will subside, as well as their long-term impacts on our business and results of operations.
-See the discussion under the heading “Risk Factors” under Part I, Item 1A of this Annual Report for additional discussion regarding potential impacts sustained elevated inflation may have on our operations and plans for expansion.
+We have experienced, and are experiencing, the impact of domestic and global inflationary pressures largely outside of our control.
+This inflationary pressure impacts our cost structure by increasing the cost of materials, parts and labor, making both our operations and development more expensive for us, despite a continued focus on controlling our costs where possible.
+In addition, sustained inflationary pressures have led to central banks raising interest rates, raising the cost of debt financing, which may precipitate a broad-based macroeconomic slowdown, including a possible recession in the United States and in other key financial markets.
+Management is unable to accurately predict when, or if, these inflationary pressures will subside, or whether and to what extent a significant recession will arise following central banks’ efforts to constrain such inflationary pressures.
+As a result, management is unable to predict the impact of these inflationary pressures, or the possible follow-on conditions, on our business and results of operations, as well as our access to debt financing.
+See the discussion under the heading “Risk Factors” under Part I, Item 1A of our 2022 Annual Report for additional discussion regarding potential impacts sustained elevated inflationary pressures may have on our operations and plans for expansion.